- Userdata.dll issues are usually generated by some corrupted registry files or even outdated drivers.

 - Click Next and Finish to roll back Windows.

-- Select the program that returns the DLL error message, and click the Uninstall button.
+- This will open Control Panel, where you have to select the program that returns the DLL error message, and click the Uninstall button.

 - Click the Yes button to confirm.

 - Restart Windows after uninstalling the program.

 - Then reinstall the latest version of the software.
 You can usually download the latest version from the software’s website.

 Note: The userdata.dll is missing error message states, Reinstalling the application may fix this problem.
 So that’s one hint about the specific app which might cause the error.

 - Open the official DLL files webpage in your browser.